 Since it is not always possible to guarantee you are free of interruption or to obtain contiguous time blocks, it may be helpful to break the task down into smaller components and PRIORITIZE them as separate tasks.
-By prioritizing your tasks, you may find that you can obtain an appropriate time block even though it may be shorter than you originally desired.

 Be careful not to take this pattern to an extreme.
 If you completely de-fragment your time, you will be unable to complete important tasks that may have an earlier due date because you will not interrupt yourself to address them.